neural-computing/INM427-neural-computing-coursework/report/report.md

 ## Abstract

 This paper reports on a critical evaluation of two machine learning models in the task of identifying phishing websites.
 The models considered are a feed-forward neural network and support vector machine classifier.
 For each model, k-fold cross-validation was performed to determine the best configuration of hyperparameters in training.
 The performance of each trained model was then checked against a test set, using a confusion matrix and other derived metrics.
-Against these evaluation metrics, SVM demonstrates superior performance for this dataset.
+Against these evaluation metrics, ... concluding statement

 ## I. Introduction

-Phishing websites represent a subset of the wider phishing problem.
+Phishing websites represent a subset of the wider phishing problem [1].
 In general, phishing relates to any attempt to fraudulently obtain sensitive personal information in an electronic communication.
-Phishing websites are websites that trick users into believing they are on an otherwise legitimate website, typically using a range of frontend web technologies in order to gain this information [1].
-This is an increasingly important problem due to the increasing reliance on web-based services.
+Phishing websites are websites that trick users into believing they are on an otherwise legitimate website, typically using a range of frontend web technologies in order to gain this information [2].
+This is an increasingly important problem due to the increasing reliance on web-based services [1].

 This paper aims to evaluate the performance of two models in the task of identifying phishing websites based on 9 features.
 The models considered in this paper belong to feed-forward neural networks and support vector machine (SVM) family of models.
 We use cross-validation to perform hyperparameter tuning from the parameter space.

 The paper is organised as follows, section 2 provides an exploratory overview of the dataset used in the project, section 3 details the approach taken in the project to train and compare the models, section 4 discusses the results of the previous process, with section 5 providing a final conclusion.

-### II.I Feed-Forward Neural Network (FNN)
+### I.I Feed-Forward Neural Network (FNN)

 Feed-forward neural networks refer to the generalised, multilayer perceptron model.
 These model consist of nodes or neurons arranged in input and output layers, typically with one or more hidden layers in between.
 Individual nodes are connected by edges called "weights", which denote the strength of the relationship between any node pair.
-During the training process, these weights are adjusted following an algorithm such as gradient descent, which is a systematic process of determine the impact a given node had on the output produced in a forward pass.
+During the training process, these weights are adjusted following an algorithm such as gradient descent, which is a systematic process of determine the impact a given node had on the output produced in a forward pass [3].
+They are high performing models in supervised tasks especially where the dataset is large, high dimensional, and unstructured [4].

-TODO: Maybe change discussion of model training?

-They are high performing models in supervised tasks especially where the dataset is large, high dimensional, and unstructured.

-### II.II Support Vector Machine (SVM)
+### I.II Support Vector Machine (SVM)

-Support vector machine (SVM) classifiers determine hyperplane of maxmimum margin separating the classes of the dataset.
-SVM is appropriate for finding nonlinear boundaries, even in case of high-dimensional datasets using a kernel function.
-Can be generalised to non-binary classification problems by following either one-vs-one or one-vs-all classification algorithm.

-Compared to a feed-forward neural network, SVM classifiers operate similarly to a shallow neural network.
-SVM are generally thought to produce more easily understandable models.
+Support vector machine (SVM) classifiers determine the classification of data points by finding the hyperplane of maxmimum margin separating the classes of the dataset.
+SVM is an appropriate for finding nonlinear boundaries, even in case of high-dimensional datasets using a kernel function [5].
+Though typically used in binary classification tasks, SMVs can be generalised to non-binary classification problems by following either one-vs-one or one-vs-all classification algorithm [6].
+Compared to a feed-forward neural network, SVM classifiers operate similarly to a shallow neural network, however SVMs are generally thought to produce more easily understandable models.

 ## II.
 Dataset

-The dataset used in this study was taken from the UCI Machine Learning Repository, originally collected from the Phishtank data archive [3].
+The dataset used in this study was taken from the UCI Machine Learning Repository, originally collected from the Phishtank data archive [7].
 The dataset contains features corresponding to 1353 websites, classed as either legitimate, suspicious, or phishy, encoded as 1, 0, and -1 respectively.
 There is a slight imbalance between these classes occurring with a frequency of 548, 702 and 103 for legitimate, phishy and suspicious samples respectively.
 However, this imbalance is not dramatic enough to require additional sampling methods.

-### II.I Exploratory Data Analysis

 ## III.
 Methodology